Smart Food Safe

 ⇒ Sampling Location Identification – With Smart EMP users can visualize plausible areas of concern by graphically representing the plant in a digital format by creating or uploading the layout of the floor plan.
 Smart EMP includes drag-and-drop identifiers representing machines, drains, and equipment within the plant.

 ⇒ Target Organism & Test Methods – Appropriate target organisms can be effectively focused using Smart EMP as it allows the user to configure the sampling zones, prevailing environmental risks, required tests, and specifications, conforming to respective regulatory guidelines.
-This brings a risk-based approach by understanding the prevalence of different microorganisms in particular food production environments and executing environmental monitoring accordingly.

 2. Documentation of EMP